issamsaid/hiCL/README.md

 ```
 git clone -b develop https://github.com/issamsaid/hiCL.git
 ```
-The **develop** branch has a unit testing directory for both the C/C++ and the Fortran interfaces of the library.

 ## Setting up and compiling
 The library can be compiled using [cmake](https://cmake.org/) as follows: